Proper Waste Disposal

 Improper disposal of waste has the potential to cause significant damage to the ecosystem through toxins which leech into the soil and water.
 Most waste is not biodegradable meaning it will remain in the environment forever.

-Proper waste disposal involves taking items which are no longer useful or have served their purpose and discarding of them in a way which reduces their impact on the environment and potential create new uses for the object.
+Proper waste disposal involves taking items which are no longer useful or have served their purpose, and discarding them in a way which reduces their impact on the environment and potentially creates new uses for the object.
 Waste products generally fit into three categories:

 Recycling